Mediatek-Cloud/mcs-resources/content/zh-TW/tutorial/7688_imagedisplay_tutorial.md

 # node app
 ```

-Go to MediaTek Cloud Sandbox and you will see the uploaded image in the image shown in the image display dat channel.
+Go to MediaTek Cloud Sandbox and you will see the uploaded image shown in the image display data channel.

 ![](../images/7688/img_7688_38.png)